Part-of-The-Pack/faq/faq/tour-float.md

 Simple!
 Find the button that says "Add Funds" on the homepage or under The Pack Pay.
 When you click that button, select the currency you want to upload.
 You'll get an IBAN number and a BIC code that you can use as the destination for a regular bank transfer.

+#### Can I make payments even if the Tour Float is empty?
+Yes you can!
+You can initiate as many payments as you want, always indicating Tour Float as the payment method.
+While the Tour Float is empty, those payments will quietly sit and wait until there are new funds available.
+As soon as those funds become available...
+The payments will go through!
+Easy!